ricardonuma/aequilibrium-transformers-android/README.md

 The following features have been introduced in this technical assessment:

-•	Token
+o	Token:

-o	Get token for other APIs access
+•	Get token for other APIs access

-•	Transformers
+o	Transformers:

-o	Create transformer
+•	Create transformer

-o	View transformer list
+•	View transformer list

-o	Pull to refresh on transformers list
+•	Pull to refresh on transformers list

-o	View transformer
+•	View transformer

-o	Edit transformer by sending a JSON request
+•	Edit transformer by sending a JSON request

-o	Delete transformer by its id
+•	Delete transformer by its id

-o	APIs error handling
+•	APIs error handling

-o	Connection error handling
+•	Connection error handling

-o	Simulate a battle between transformers
+•	Simulate a battle between transformers

-Services
+## Services

 Services layers were implemented following MVVM model.